Harta Berdarah

 Harta Berdarah ([harˈta bərˈdarah]; Indonesian for Bloody Treasure) is a 1940 action film from the Dutch East Indies (now Indonesia).
-Directed by Rd Ariffien and R Hu for Union Films, the film was written by Saeroen.
-The film, which stars Zonder and Soelastri, tells of a young man who convinces a stingy hadji to be more charitable and, in the process, falls in love with the man's daughter.
+Set in the Middle Ages, the film stars R Sukran and Hadidjah as a pirate and a princess who fall in love.
+Union Films, the country's first indigenous film production house, produced the film with Rd Ariffien and R Hu as directors.
+It was written by Saeroen, one of the country's most prolific screenwriters.The film, which stars Zonder and Soelastri, tells of a young man who convinces a stingy hadji to be more charitable and, in the process, falls in love with the man's daughter.

 Released during Eid al-Fitr, Harta Berdarah was advertised as a "magnificent Indonesian action hit" and used Zonder's silat skills and Soelastri's fame as a keroncong singer to draw audiences.
 Reviews for the work were positive, with praise focused on its acting and story.
 Although Harta Berdarah was screened as late as 1944, as with most contemporary productions it is now likely lost.

 Plot

 In the village of Soekasari, Mardjan (Oedjang) is forcefully evicting people who are unable to pay their taxes to his boss, the landlord Hadji Doerachman (Moesa).
 Doerachman, though aware of this, is unwilling to stop him, even after his daughter, Atikah (Soelastri), tries to convince him.

 Mardjan and his men evict Asmadi, his wife Tjitjih (RS Fatimah), and Asmadi's sick mother.
 When Asmadi resists, Mardjan beats and detains him.
 Meanwhile, a young man named Rachmat (Zonder) is visiting his aunt in Soekasari.
 Learning of Mardjan's dealings, Rachmat finds him at Doerachman's home and insists that Mardjan stop.
 When Mardjan and his men try to fight, Rachmat overpowers them and negotiates Asmadi's release.
 Afterwards, Rachmat goes back to his aunt's home.
 Asmadi returns to his, only to learn that his mother had died shortly after the eviction; he swears revenge.

-One day, Rachmat hears screaming and finds Atikah, who has fainted after seeing a snake.
+One day, Rachmat hears screaming and finds Atikah, who had fainted after seeing a snake.
 After she regains consciousness, Atikah thanks him for rescuing her.
-Although Rachmat is disgusted that he has helped her after learning the identity of Atikah's father, as Rachmat and Atikah dedicate their time to social work, they begin to fall in love.
+Although Rachmat is disgusted that he helped her after learning the identity of Atikah's father, as Rachmat and Atikah dedicate their time to social work, they begin to fall in love.
 Doerachman, however, disapproves of their relationship, and refuses to fund their work; as a result, Atikah takes her deceased mother's jewellery and some money to pay for village development.
 Later, when Rachmat and Atikah are sitting together and singing romantic songs, Mardjan overhears them.
-Hurrying back to Doerachman's home, Mardjan convinces his boss that Rachmat intends only to steal Doerachman's wealth, and to let Mardjan marry Atikah.
-As Doerachman prepares to leave, Mardjan has the illiterate hadji put his seal on a letter.
+Back at Doerachman's home, Mardjan convinces his boss that Rachmat has ulterior motives, and that he is only interested in stealing Doerachman's wealth.
+He also asks for Doerachman's permission to marry Atikah, and persuades him to sign a letter with his seal.
+Unbeknownst to Doerachman, the letter is actually a confession of his crimes and orders Mardjan to seize his properties.
+Mardjan takes advantage of the illiterate Doerachman, manipulating him for his own gain.